futoin/specs/draft/ftn7_iface_invoker_concept.md

 In such process, FutoIn interface functions must become native interface members with every function parameter becoming native member's formal parameter.
 If multiple values can be returned natively, result values are mapped to those.
 Otherwise, map of result values is returned.
-If there is only one return value then it becomes return value of native member instead of result value map.
 If there are no result values then native member returns nothing and should complete as soon as request message is scheduled to be sent without waiting for reply.